 If hiking is your thing, there are any number of trails in our area with varied ambiances for your enjoyment.
 The Homestead Trail will take you on tour of active farming fields.
 The Dunelands Trail explores the ecology of our sand dunes, while Cavendish Beach Trail takes you for a stroll in the woods at Cavendish Grove.
 Even some sections of the Confederation Trail make their way close to the resort area.

 PEI is home to some of the best golfing in Canada, and many golf courses are just a stone’s throw from our cottages.
-When staying at Sundance for your golf trip, there is no need to concern yourself with booking your tee times.
-Just tell us which courses you would like, your preferred tee times and let us take care of the details at no extra cost to you.

 Just for Fun